You’ve probably heard about podcasts even if you've never listened to one.

 Listening to podcasts is worth your effort and time, especially if you want to learn the latest tips from experts.
 Listening can also save you time.
 Imagine how long it would take to read all of the latest books about marketing strategies!

-You may have tuned out of podcasts because the content universe (and quality) seemed so vast.
+You may have tuned out of podcasts because the content universe (and quality) seemed so vast and varied.
 Or you’ve had questions about whether to download episodes, which service to use and the best way to listen without extra fees.